+(FNS).
 Discussion of the etiology, physiological, pathophysiological, and psychological impacts, and multidisciplinary assessment and treatment modalities of obesity for persons throughout the life cycle.
 Prerequisites: Physiology, CHEM-403, and an advanced Nutrition course.
+Credit, three hours.

 HMEC-450.
 SENIOR SEMINAR